szeyee123/2404/README.md

 - **Database**: MySQL

 This README will guide you on how to set up and run the application locally.
+Do note that the current application is only for SINGAPORE only!

 ## Prerequisites